wasabipesto/themis/README.md

 - To calculate `prob_time_weighted`, we assume the market opens at 50%.
 Once the first trade occurs, we track the probability at each trade and the cumulative durations to generate an average.

 ### Kalshi
-- We use the current YES price for the probability
+- We use the YES price from the most recently executed trade as the probability at any point in time.
-- `num_traders` is currently unimplemented
+- The counter for `num_traders` is currently unimplemented.
 - Supported market types:
     - [x] Binary

 ### Manifold
-- `volume` is directly as reported by the API
 - Supported market types:
     - [x] CPMM-1 Binary
     - [ ] CPMM-1 Pseudo-Numeric